 • Extended canopy.
 Thule redesigned the Glide 2’s canopy to offer an extension with mesh ventilation in back.
 There is still a sun visor up front.

-• New accessories including a bumper bar ($30), rain cover ($40) as well as car seat adapters for the Maxi Cosi and Chicco infant car seats ($60 each).
+• New accessories including a bumper bar, rain cover as well as car seat adapters for the Maxi Cosi and Chicco infant car seats ($60 each).
 The lack of these accessories was major negative for the original Urban Glide.

 • Secure folding strap.
 When folded, a new catch ensures the stroller stays folded.

-Otherwise, the Glide is very similar to the original model, which is still for sale on Amazon as of this writing for about $290.
+Otherwise, the Glide is very similar to the original model, which is still for sale on Amazon as of this writing.